xxyh1993/ICPNet/README.md

 ## Title
-A biological vision inspired framework for machine perception of abutting grating illusory contours
+A biological vision inspired framework for machine perception of illusory contours

 ## Dataset